rmsrosa/rode_convergence_euler/docs/src/examples/08-earthquake.md

 Here, as in [Neckel & Rupp (2013)](https://doi.org/10.2478/9788376560267), based on [Housner & Jenning (1964)](https://doi.org/10.1061/JMCEA3.0000448), we use $\zeta = 0.64$ and $\omega = 15.56 \texttt{rad}/\texttt{s}$.

 Several types of noises have been considered in the literature.
 A typical one is a white noise.
-In practice, the noise is actually a colored noise or have some specific oscillation frequencies depending on the type of ground motion and the composition of the rock layers, and is modulated, with amplitude decaying.
+In practice, the noise is actually a colored noise and have specific spectral signatures, as in the Kanai-Tajimi model, the Clough-Penzen model, and the like.

+Some specific oscillation frequencies depending on the type of ground motion and the composition of the rock layers, and is modulated, with amplitude decaying.
 In this regard, an important model is given by [Bogdanoff, Goldberg & Bernard (1961)](https://doi.org/10.1785/BSSA0510020293), which has a linear attack rate, an exponential decay, and a specific combination of frequencies as the background noise.

 Moreover, in order to simulate the start of the first shock-wave and the subsequent aftershocks, the actual motion can be simulated with a combination of modulated noises at different incidence times.